-For example, you download an image of a dimension of 1280px * 720p in your library => This is the original format of your image.
+For example, you upload an image with a size of 1280px * 720px to your library => it is the original format of your image.

 2. How does Divi manage your images?

-This is the format used for the "full-width Image" module.
+This is the format used for the "Full width image" module.
 It uses the dimensions 2880px * 1800px.
 Beyond these dimensions, your image will be cropped.

 The 1:1 ratio

-This 1/1 ratio means that the width is equivalent to the height.
-So an image 1000*1000px, an image 750px*750px or even a picture 500px*500px will always have the same ratio.
+This 1:1 ratio means that the width is equivalent to the height.
+So a 1000*1000px image, a 750px*750px image or even a 500px*500px image will always have the same ratio.